tombetthauser/watercolor-basics/README.md

 # Watercolor Basics

 Basic tips for developing an everyday open-ended watercolor practice.
 For expressive observational painting more than rigid illustration.
 Consolidated quasi-wisdom picked up from 10+ years learning, teaching and making art for no reason.
-Put together for together for a dev friend.
+Put together for together for a dev friend who bought some paints.

 ---